 6.13 Correction of Personal Information

-An individual may request that We correct personal information that We hold about them in circumstance where they believe that the information is inaccurate, out of date, incomplete, irrelevant or misleading.
+An individual may request that We correct personal information that We hold about them in circumstances where they believe that the information is inaccurate, out of date, incomplete, irrelevant, or misleading.

 In considering a request for the correction of personal information that We hold, We will require identification of the requesting individual.
 We reserve the right not necessarily to effect the changes sought, but undertake to consider reasonable requests and to associate a statement to the record reflecting Our refusal to correct the failed request for correction if We consider refusal the appropriate action.